CygnusBorjigin/CS411-group-project/README.md

 # Idea 1

-  tinder but for movies in that you can link to a friend/friend groups’ id or significant other’s id and then upvote or downvote movies, with the app matching you guys when there’s a movie that you’ve both upvoted.
-We could use some kind of calendar/event api and maybe an IMDb api if there is one
+  This idea revolves around forming a sort of tinder but for movies, in that you can link to a friend/friend groups’ id or significant other’s id and then upvote or downvote movies, with the app matching you when there’s a movie that you’ve both upvoted.
+We will make use of a database to maintain the relationships between users and user profiles.
+For APIs, we will use at least the IMDB API for movie information, the Twitter API to show tweets related to each movie, and maybe some kind of calendar/event api.
+In terms of third party authentication, we will maybe tie in Google accounts or Twitter.

 # Idea 2